SheemaMasood381/CheapestBuy_Internet_of_agents_lablab_september2025/README.md

   - **Real mode**: verifies on-chain transaction by reference using Solana Devnet RPC.
 - Works only with **Devnet USDC** (`USDC Mint: 4zMMC9srt5Ri5X14GAgXhaHii3GnPAEERYPJgZJDncDU`).

+### ⚠️ Security Note
+> **Warning:** This demo is for hackathon/testing purposes only.
+Payments are on Solana Devnet and should NOT be used for real transactions.
+Never send real funds or confidential data.
+Always follow best security practices when integrating payment flows.

 ### Example flow:
 1. User selects **Buy with Solana Pay**.
 2. Phantom wallet opens with a **demo Devnet USDC payment request**.